Easy, worldwide, affordable geocoding and geosearch using open data.

 Sponsorships

 We have a long-standing tradition of sponsoring OpenStreetMap related events and projects, including supporting the Humanitarian OpenStreetMap Team through annual financial donations.
-In addition, we provide monthly donations to financially support the development of the libpostal project, and nominatim.
+We sponsor (and contribute code to) the development of Nominatim.
+In addition, we provide monthly donations to financially support the development of libpostal and OpenAddresses.

 Our software